GraveRose/grape/README.md

 ## Usage

-`grape.sh -4 ip.add.re.ss` will collect the information on that IP address and display it to STDOUT IPv6 is coming
+`grape.sh -4 ip.add.re.ss` will collect the information on that IP address and display it to STDOUT for you to review.

+IPv6 is coming